Monday, December 31, 2012

 Fearless

 I've decided to share something.
-I am being completely vulnerable, I am leaving myself open to criticism.
+I am being completely vulnerable; I am leaving myself open to criticism.
 So I guess in a sense, I am afraid.
 No. I am not afraid, that's why I'm sharing.
 I'll need to remind myself of that later.

-I've been told that I am brave, that I have a certain--confidence, and that I am a fearless person--to some extent.
+I've been told that I am brave, that I have a certain confidence, and that I am a fearless person — to some extent.
 However, please understand that what I share with you does not mean that I live a life empty of fear.
 I do not.
 I just chose to live my life fearlessly, based on something that I experienced years ago.

-As I sat there crying though, I looked up and noticed that the entire room of women had surrounded me.
-Somewhere between 30-40 pairs of loving arms and sympathetic eyes were kneeling before me ready to pray.
+As I sat there crying, though, I looked up and noticed that the entire room of women had surrounded me.
+Somewhere between 30 and 40 pairs of loving arms and sympathetic eyes were kneeling before me, ready to pray.
 I have never felt so much love, kindness, and understanding in my life--not before nor since.
 I cried, they prayed, and we stayed that way for a very long time.
 Those are my real friends.
 Those who prayed with me and stayed until the job was done.
 They didn't need to say one word, they didn't need to placate me with verses from the Bible, they didn't need to share their own fears that day--no, all they needed to do was pray for me and show me with their kind actions that they were standing with me in the midst of my fears.

 Psalm 91